MattDWillson/Machine-Learning-Classification/README.md

 # Credit Risk Predictor

+Credit risk is an inherently imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans).
+Employs different techniques for training and evaluating models with imbalanced classes.
+Utilizes the imbalanced-learn and Scikit-learn libraries to build and evaluate models using the two following techniques: resampling and ensemble Learning.

 The algorithm employs multiple machine learning classification methods to predict credit risk.
 I used the imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling and ensemble learning.

 Tools: Jupyter Lab, Numpy, Pandas, imblearn, sklearn.